Indications for: LIVALO

 Concomitant cyclosporine.
 Acute liver failure or decompensated cirrhosis.

 Discontinue if myopathy or markedly elevated CK levels occur; suspend if a predisposition to development of renal failure secondary to rhabdomyolysis develops.
 Risk factors for myopathy (eg, renal impairment, uncontrolled hypothyroidism, age ≥65yrs, concomitant certain drugs including other lipid-lowering therapies).
 Immune-mediated necrotizing myopathy; discontinue if suspected.
 Monitor liver function prior to initiation and repeat as clinically indicated.
 Discontinue if serious liver injury with clinical symptoms and/or hyperbilirubinemia or jaundice occurs.
 Substantial alcohol ingestion.
 Advise females of reproductive potential to use effective contraception during treatment.
 Pregnancy: discontinue when recognized.
 Nursing mothers: not recommended.

 Potentiated by cyclosporine (see Contraindications), erythromycin, and rifampin (see Adults and Children).
 Avoid gemfibrozil.
 Increased risk of myopathy with concomitant fibrates, colchicine, niacin (≥1g/day); consider risk vs benefit.

-Myalgia, back/extremity pain, diarrhea, constipation, elevated creatine phosphokinase, transaminases, alkaline phosphatase, bilirubin; myopathy, rhabdomyolysis with renal dysfunction, hypersensitivity reactions, increases HbA1c and fasting serum glucose levels; rare: fatal/non-fatal hepatic failure, immune-mediated necrotizing myopathy.
+Myalgia, back/extremity pain, diarrhea, constipation, elevated creatine phosphokinase, transaminases, alkaline phosphatase, bilirubin; myopathy, rhabdomyolysis with renal dysfunction, hypersensitivity reactions, increases HbA1c and fasting serum glucose levels; rare: fatal/non-fatal hepatic failure.